Filter by Gender

 Tim's blistering form in leagues worldwide finally earned him a call-up to Australia’s T20I squad in September 2022, debuting against India.
 A year later, in 2023, he made his ODI debut for Australia, further cementing his place in the national setup.
 That same year, he found success in Major League Cricket with MI New York, helping them win the title.
 He continued his franchise success in the 2024/25 BBL, helping Hobart Hurricanes lift the trophy as their second-highest run-scorer.

 Despite his consistent hitting, Mumbai released him ahead of the 2025 IPL auction, after which Bengaluru, his first IPL team, bought him back for INR 3 crore.
+His return to RCB proved fruitful as he was part of the side that lifted the franchise's maiden IPL title, with David excelling in the finisher's role through several impactful knocks.
+Unsurprisingly, RCB retained him ahead of the auction for the following season.

 CPL Statistics